cs161-staff/textbook/memory-safety/mitigations.md

 This defense stops the stack smashing attack in the previous section where the attacker wrote machine code into memory.
 Because the attacker wrote machine code to a page in memory, that page cannot be executed as machine instructions, so the attack no longer works.

-This defense has several names in practice, including W\^X (Write XOR Execute), DEP (Data Execution Prevention), and the NX bit (no-execute bit).
+This defense has several names in practice, including W^X (Write XOR Execute), DEP (Data Execution Prevention), and the NX bit (no-execute bit).

 ## 4.6.
 Subverting non-executable pages: Return into libc